A metric Kan-Thurston theorem: Assembly conjectures

 \item Let $R$ be a ring equipped with an involution.
 After inverting the prime~2, the Farrell-Jones conjecture in algebraic $L$-theory with coefficients in $R$ is equivalent to to the $(\calk^?_*,\frakf,G)$ assembly conjecture, where $\calk^H_*(\pt)$ is isomorphic to $\zz[1/2]\otimes {\mathbf L}_*^{\langle-\infty\rangle}(RH)$, the algebraic $L$-groups of $RH$ localized away from the prime~2.
 The Farrell-Jones conjecture in algebraic $L$-theory is proved for CAT(0) groups in~\cite{barlue}, and hence Theorem~\ref{thm:assembly} applies directly for this choice of $\calk^?_*$.

 \item Let $R$ be a regular ring, and suppose that $G$ is a group with the property that the order of every finite subgroup of $G$ is a unit in $R$.
 Under these circumstances the Farrell-Jones conjecture for the algebraic $K$-theory of $RG$ is equivalent to the $(\calk^?_*,\frakf,G)$ assembly conjecture where $\calk^?_*$ is a generalized equivariant homology theory for which $\calk^G_*(\pt)$ is isomorphic to the algebraic $K$-theory of $RG$.
 (Without these extra assumptions on $G$ and~$R$, the Farrell-Jones conjecture would require the larger family of virutally cyclic subgroups rather than the family $\frakf$ of finite subgroups.)
-The Farrell-Jones conjecture for CAT(0) cubical groups is proved in~\cite{barlue}, but only in degrees at most zero.
+The Farrell-Jones conjecture for CAT(0) groups is proved in~\cite{wegner} (see also~\cite{barlue}).
 Every finite subgroup of the group $\tilg$ in Theorem~\ref{thm:assembly} is isomorphic to a subgroup of $G$.
-Thus provided that $R$ satisfies the hypotheses listed at the start of this paragraph, the argument used to prove Theorem~\ref{thm:assembly} gives that for $n\leq 0$, the Farrell-Jones assembly map $\calk^G_n(\ebar G)\rightarrow \calk^G_n(\pt)$ is an isomorphism if and only if $\alpha$ induces an isomorphism from $K_n(R\tilg)$ to $K_n(RG)$.
+Thus provided that $R$ satisfies the hypotheses listed at the start of this paragraph, Theorem~\ref{thm:assembly} applies in this case.
+Thus the Farrell-Jones assembly map $\calk^G_*(\ebar G)\rightarrow \calk^G_*(\pt)$ is an isomorphism if and only if $\alpha$ induces an isomorphism from $K_*(R\tilg)$ to $K_*(RG)$.

 \end{itemize}